All Episodes

 That's why it was so funny, I think.

-By the way, if you see me looking this way and frowning, it's because the team I needed to lose this football match, soccer match, um, has just scored two goals in the space of a minute, and I'm very angry about it.
+If you see me looking this way and frowning, it's because the team I needed to lose this football match soccer match has just scored two goals in the space of a minute.

-Um the the Trump is very he's starved of um gratitude.
+Trump is very he's starved of gratitude.

 He only ever really reads negative things about himself or sees negative things about himself.

-the morally correct things, the safe things to do, that he would end up getting the the plaudits, the plaudits from CNN, the plaudits from the New York Times, the political and and people watching this might say, Oh, you know, but why does he still think he needs all of that?
+And he thought and he internalized and has not managed to externalize that as a result of doing everything he was told were the right things, the morally correct things, the safe things to do, that he would end up getting the plaudits, the plaudits from CNN, the plaudits from the New York Times, the plausible.

 He's always thought he needs all of that.

-He used to personally call up magazines, pretending to be his own publicist to correct the record in his favor.
+He used to personally call up magazines pretending to be his own publicist to correct the record in his favor.

 He would do things specifically, most things that he did publicly, charitably, all of that, specifically with the public relations element to him.

-Um so there's that part of it.
+So there's that part of it.

-But for a businessman like him, you know, it's it's I love it when a plan comes together.
+But for a businessman like him, you know, it's, it's, I love it when a plan comes together.

-It's oh my gosh, like you know, this this works seamlessly.
+It's, oh my gosh, like, you know, this, this works seamlessly.

-Um, the other part of it is that we have to address, and we have to talk about here is are his are his team, you know, the people around him actually even showing him the negative effects of this, and does he want to see it?
+Um, the other part of it is that we have to address and we have to talk about here is are his are his team, you know, the people around him actually even showing him the negative effects of this.

-Um but does he want to see that?
+But does he want to see that?

-That's one of the main reasons why I so adamantly want Trump to come back to Twitter, because where he is now on true social, he's not seeing any antagonism.
+That's one of the main reasons why I so adamantly want Trump to come back to Twitter, because where he is now on True Social, he's not seeing any antagonism.

 And that was honestly what was the most entertaining about Trump was seeing him quote tweet a lefty and just saying the most hilarious insult back, you know, that was quite fitting and relevant to whatever criticism they had.